henriquecmachado/web-portfolio/README.md

 <p>😍 Hello!
 Coming back here on Github once again to show my progress in HTML, CSS and Javascript.

-I am very happy because I can already apply simple concepts, but that are very useful for building basic applications and that over time can evolve to more complex applications and features. </p>
+I'm very happy because I can already apply simple concepts, but that are very useful for building basic applications and that over time can evolve to more complex applications and features. </p>

 <h2>For what is this Repository?</h2>